Feral-Lang/Book/src/std/1-std-io.md

 ```
 fprintln(file: file, args...) -> nil
 ```
-Writes all given `args` to `file` and add a new line after the last one
+Writes all given `args` to `file` and adds a new line after the last one

 Example:
 ```